Chicago Bicycle Accident Attorney

 Like most states, Illinois follows a fault-based system when it comes to car accidents.
 This means that drivers who are responsible for collisions must pay for their victims’ damages.
 These victims may include other drivers and their passengers, as well as pedestrians, motorcyclists, and bicyclists.
-You have the right to file an insurance claim against the at-fault driver as a cyclist.
+You have the right to file a claim with the insurance company against the at-fault driver as a cyclist.

 Damages Available to Bicycle Accident Victims

 Like in many personal injury cases, bike injuries vary from typical bumps, bruises, cuts, and scrapes, to more serious fractures and spinal disk injuries, to catastrophic crashes resulting in death or paralysis.
 Some of the most common bike injuries result from the cyclist being injured by an opened door, commonly referred to as a ‘dooring’ injury, or being run over and/or off the road by a car or truck.

 Through a bicycle accident lawsuit or insurance claim, however, you can recover compensation for the losses you sustained due to the collision.
 You can hold the driver accountable for your economic, or financial, losses, as well as your non-economic damages, also known as pain and suffering.